strategy-coach/workspaces-host/README.md

 host" (or "engineering sandbox home") setup for polyglot software development or any other "creator tasks" that are performed on Linux-like operating systems.

+NOTE: If you'd like to use <i>Workspaces Host</i> within a Windows DevBox WSL instance, we recommend using [github.com/microsoft/windows-dev-box-setup-scripts](https://github.com/microsoft/windows-dev-box-setup-scripts) to setup a "clean" opinionated workstation.

 See [chezmoi.toml Example](.chezmoi.toml.tmpl) to help understand the variables that can be set and used across chezmoi templates.